-Here's What Trump's Impeachment Acquittal Could Mean For Future Presidents
+Here's What Experts Say Trump's Impeachment Acquittal Could Mean For Future Presidents

 On Wednesday, Feb.
 5, the Senate acquitted President Donald Trump of the impeachment charges against him, allowing him to remain in office and finish his term.
 In the current polarized political environment, Trump's acquittal by the Republican-controlled Senate was expected, but it will still have long-ranging effects.
 Trump's impeachment acquittal could have significant consequences for future presidents in particular, experts tell Elite Daily.

 Senators found Trump not guilty on two articles of impeachment, one alleging abuse of power and another alleging obstruction of Congress.
 Even before the Senate voted to acquit on Feb.
 5, many of Trump's critics were concerned about the vote's potential long-term effects on national government as well as the role — and powers — of the president.

 Mary Frances Berry, a former U.S. Commission on Civil Rights chairwoman and now a professor of history and American social thought at the University of Pennsylvania, tells Elite Daily Trump's acquittal may lead to presidents using their executive branch powers more broadly, leading to more power for the president.
 It's part of a trend of expanding presidential authority, she says.
 "I think that what impeachment will lead to is presidents continuing on the path of using their expansive powers," she says, like making funding deals with state officials and issuing more executive orders.